-- ASCE COE (1)(c): - "Engineers express professional opinions truthfully and only when founded on adequate knowledge and honest conviction." - NSPE Fundamental Canon 3 - "Issue public statements only in an objective and truthful manner." - ACEC Fundamental Canon 3 - "Issue public statements only in an objective and truthful manner."
+- ASCE Canon 3 - "Engineers shall issue public statements only in an objective and truthful manner." - NSPE Fundamental Canon 3 - "Issue public statements only in an objective and truthful manner." - ACEC Fundamental Canon 3 - "Issue public statements only in an objective and truthful manner."